18 October 2017

 - lodge a submission to Immigration before 1 June 2017 on Strengthening the Test for Australian Citizenship; and

 - make a donation – Oz Kiwi is not-for-profit, run by volunteers, and entirely funded by public donations.
-Donations help Oz Kiwi lobby on behalf of New Zealanders living in Australia.
+Donations help Oz Kiwi advocate on behalf of New Zealanders living in Australia.